timabell/0x5.uk/_posts/2021-12-10-technical-phone-screen-interview-questions.md

 layout: post
 ---

 I was tasked with giving an initial assessment of technical competence / fit in a 30 minute phone call.
-Ideally I'd like

 This tech screen is based on [Steve Yegge’s "The Five Essential Phone-Screen Questions"](https://sites.google.com/site/steveyegge2/five-essential-phone-screen-questions)
 My lightweight version goes something like this: